 You can access all of my work through the tabs above.

-My name is Adam Zangari and I am currently a freshman at the University of Rhode Island in Kingston, Rhode Island.
+My name is Adam Zangari and I am currently a sophomore at the University of Rhode Island in Kingston, Rhode Island.
 During my high school career, I served as co-editor in chief of The Lion’s Roar and executive producer/ anchor of the LHS Advisory Report.
 Currently, I am a staff reporter for the Good Five Cent Cigar and a commentator/ host for URI athletics on WRIU.

 I’ve won major awards for my work in the classroom.
 My pieces The Modern-Day Holocaust and Mbaye Diagne- A True Hero won New England Scholastic Press Association Special Achievement Awards.
 Additionally, my coverage of the 2018 midterm elections was a winner in the NESPA Localization Contest.
 I also won first place in the RI Future Business Leaders of America Journalism competition.

 Outside of the classroom, I’ve done work for two local radio stations based in East Providence- WPRO and WPRV.
 I worked on the air for WPRV on the show Drive-Thru Radio for over a year- April 2017 to October of 2018.
 I still work for WPRO and WPRV as a part-time intern.
 This past fall, I assisted the Rhode Island gubernatorial candidates prior to their debate on our station.
 During 2018 and 2019, I have done the pregame shows for the Rhode Island Interscholastic League basketball tournaments, which are broadcast on both stations.
 Some of these shows can be found here.

 Over the summer of 2020, I interned with The Valley Breeze, a local newspaper serving most communities in northern Rhode Island.
 My work with them can be found on the Writing page.